Rare TMNT

 Final Thoughts

 The vintage TMNT market remains one of the strongest areas in 1980s and 1990s toy collecting.
-While Scratch and the Undercover Turtles dominate the high end, many other Playmates figures can still be worth serious money in the right condition.
+While Scratch and the Undercover Turtles dominate the high end, later releases such as Shogun Shoate, Hot Spot and Warrior Chrome Dome continue to attract serious collector demand.

 If you own sealed vintage TMNT figures, especially rare late-line releases, proper protection is essential.
 Explore our TMNT display case collection to keep your figures protected, supported and ready for display.